Alcidespb24/RAG/output.md

 3. Not disclose and may not permit a health insurance issuer or HMO to disclose protected health information to a plan sponsor as otherwise permitted by this paragraph unless a statement required by § 164.520(b)(1)(iii)(C) is included in the appropriate notice; and
 4. Not disclose protected health information to the plan sponsor for the purpose of employment-related actions or decisions or in connection with any other benefit or employee benefit plan of the plan sponsor.

-(g) Standard: Requirements for a covered entity with multiple covered functions.

-(1) A covered entity that performs multiple covered functions that would make the entity any combination of a health plan, a covered health care provider, and a health care clearinghouse, must comply with the standards, requirements, and implementation specifications of this subpart, as applicable to the health plan, health care provider, or health care clearinghouse covered functions performed.

-(2) A covered entity that performs multiple covered functions may use or disclose the protected health information of individuals who receive the covered entity's health plan or health care provider services, but not both, only for purposes related to the appropriate function being performed.
+(c) Implementation specifications: Treatment, payment, or health care operations.
+(1) A covered entity may use or disclose protected health information for its own treatment, payment, or health care operations.

-(3) A covered entity may disclose protected health information for its own treatment, payment, or health care operations.
+(2) A covered entity may disclose protected health information for treatment activities of a health care provider.

-(4) A covered entity may disclose protected health information to another covered entity or a health care provider for the payment activities of the entity that receives the information.
+(3) A covered entity may disclose protected health information to another covered entity or a health care provider for the payment activities of the entity that receives the information.

-(5) A covered entity may disclose protected health information to another covered entity for health care operations activities of the entity that receives the information, if each entity either has or had a relationship with the individual who is the subject of the protected health information being requested, the protected health information pertains to such relationship, and the disclosure is:
+(4) A covered entity may disclose protected health information to another covered entity for health care operations activities of the entity that receives the information, if each entity either has or had a relationship with the individual who is the subject of the protected health information being requested, the protected health information pertains to such relationship, and the disclosure is:

 1. For a purpose listed in paragraph (1) or (2) of the definition of health care operations; or
 2. For the purpose of health care fraud and abuse detection or compliance.

+(g) Standard: Requirements for a covered entity with multiple covered functions.

+(1) A covered entity that performs multiple covered functions that would make the entity any combination of a health plan, a covered health care provider, and a health care clearinghouse, must comply with the standards, requirements, and implementation.

+(2) Consent, under paragraph (b) of this section, shall not be effective to permit a use or disclosure of protected health information when an authorization, under § 164.508, is required.

-(6) A covered entity that participates in an organized health care arrangement may disclose protected health information about an individual to other participants in the organized health care arrangement for any health care operations activities of the organized health care arrangement.
+(5) A covered entity that participates in an organized health care arrangement may disclose protected health information about an individual to other participants in the organized health care arrangement for any health care operations activities of the organized health care arrangement.

-[65 FR 82802, Dec.
-28, 2000, as amended at 67 FR 53267, Aug.
-14, 2002; 68 FR 8381, Feb.
-20, 2003; 78 FR 5697, Jan.
-25, 2013]